CodeStoryBuild/aisuite/README.md

 `aisuite` is designed to eliminate the complexity of working with multiple LLM providers while keeping your code simple and portable.
 Whether you're building a chatbot, an agentic application, or experimenting with different models, `aisuite` provides the abstractions you need without getting in your way.

 * **Unified API for multiple model providers** – Write your code once and run it with any supported provider.
-Switch between OpenAI, Anthropic, Google, and others with a single parameter change.
+Switch between OpenAI, Anthropic, Google Vertex AI, Google GenAI, and others with a single parameter change.
 * **Easy agentic app or agent creation** – Build multi-turn agentic applications using a single parameter `max_turns`.
 No need to manually manage tool execution loops.
 * **Pass Tool calls easily** – Pass real Python functions instead of JSON specs; aisuite handles schema generation and execution automatically.
 * **MCP tools** – Connect to MCP-based tools without writing boilerplate; aisuite handles connection, schema and execution seamlessly.